goasana/asana/CONTRIBUTING.md

-# Contributing to beego
+# Contributing to asana

-beego is an open source project.
+asana is an open source project.

 It is the work of hundreds of contributors.
 We appreciate your help!